qasimwarraich/SUICMC23-BACKEND/README.md

 ## What is this?

-This repository contains the codebase for the website of the Swiss Cycle Messenger Championships 2023.
+This repository contains the codebase for the backend of the Swiss Cycle Messenger Championships 2023.